 - Organization: read the recipe first and ensure you have ingredients at the correct temperature, equipment, and enough workspace.
 This will make the process so much easier.

-- Light mixing: it's essential you don't overmix this muffin batter.
+- Light mixing: you mustn't overmix this muffin batter.
+This is important for fluffy, soft muffins.

 - Storing: they keep well for a day at room temperature, covered in plastic wrap or an airtight container.
 For longer storage, I recommend freezing them.